jeffbski/redux-logic/README.md

 You declare some behavior that wraps your code providing things like filtering, cancelation, limiting, etc., then write just the simple business logic code that runs in the center.

+Inspired by redux-observable epics, redux-saga, and custom redux middleware.

 ## tl;dr

 One place to keep all of your business logic and side effects with redux